Modern YEAR SEVEN

 –Catwoman: Defiant by Peter Milligan/Tom Grindberg (1992)

 This is a weird one.
-The crime-boss known as Mr. Handsome is in love with Catwoman, so much so that he sends his goons to kidnap her.
-Even with Batman’s protection, Selina is nabbed, chained, and thrown in an abandoned mineshaft, which contains a sci-fi cannibalistic ogre creature.
-Mr. Handsome’s botched plastic-surgery-faced wife, Mary, shows up out of nowhere and saves Selina, but Mary seemingly falls to her death in the mine.
-Selina rushes into Mr. Handsome’s chamber to kick some ass, but what a twist (!)—Mr. Handsome is Mary!
-Batman shows up on the scene and helps Catwoman, who nonchalantly points him into the mineshaft (without informing him about the ogre).
-Our story ends with Batman in an arm-sling, smiling, and shaking his head.
+Batman reluctantly recruits Catwoman to help him take down the gang known as the Model Army, which is run by the elusive crime-boss known only as Mr. Handsome.
+Mr. Handsome’s modus operandi is to collect “beautiful things” and destroy them.
+Naturally, Batman wants to use the gorgeous Catwoman, with whom Mr. Handsome is madly in love—as bait.
+Mr. Handsome takes the bait and sends the Model Army to kidnap Catwoman.
+Even with Batman’s pre-planned protection, Catwoman is nabbed, chained, and thrown into an abandoned mineshaft, which contains a sci-fi cannibalistic ogre creature.
+A woman named Mary (who has botched plastic surgery scars all over her face and claims to be Mr. Handsome’s wife) shows up out of nowhere to save Catwoman, but Mary seemingly falls to her death at the bottom of the mineshaft in the process.
+Catwoman then angrily rushes into Mr. Handsome’s chamber to kick some ass, but—what a twist (!)—Mr. Handsome is Mary!
+Catwoman locks Mary and the ogre inside the mine.
+Batman arrives on the scene to help Catwoman, who nonchalantly ushers him into the mine (without informing him about the ogre).
+Our story ends with a smiling Batman in an arm-sling, shaking his head.
 Oh, Catwoman.
 Oh, you.

 –“No Escape” by Paul Kupperberg/John Watkiss (Batman: Gotham Knights #29/Batman: Black & White) July 2002